kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 While `CreateAndDelete` will cause the ModuleTemplate's **.spec.data** to be created and deleted to initialize a module with preconfigured defaults, `Ignore` can be used to only initialize the operator without initializing any default data.
 This allows users to be fully flexible in regard to when and how to initialize their module.

+### **.spec.modules[].remoteModuleTemplateRef**
+The `remoteModuleTemplateRef` flag allows the users to have their ModuleTemplate fetched from the SKR cluster instead of the control-plane.
+It should be the reference (FQDN, Namespace/Name, or module name label) to the ModuleTemplate.
+If not specified, the ModuleTemplate is fetched from the control-plane.

 ### **.status.state**

 The **state** attribute is a simple representation of the state of the entire Kyma CR installation.
 It is defined as an aggregated status that is either `Ready`, `Processing`, `Error`, or `Deleting`, based on the status of _all_ Manifest CRs on top of the validity/integrity of the synchronization to a remote cluster if enabled.

-The **state** will always be reported based on the last reconciliation loop of the [Kyma controller](../controllers/kyma_controller.go).
+The **state** will always be reported based on the last reconciliation loop of the [Kyma controller](../../../controllers/kyma_controller.go).
 It will be set to `Ready` only if all installations were successfully executed and are consistent at the time of the reconciliation.

 ### **.status.conditions**